Ivan Addae Mensah: Career

 In October 1970, he was appointed a lecturer in Chemistry at the University of Ghana, Legon and rose through the ranks to become a full Professor.
 A Chartered Chemist (C. Chem.), his area of specialty is medicinal chemistry and pharmacology.
 He also worked at the Drug Research Unit, Faculty of Pharmacy, University of Ife in Nigeria and the Faculty of Pharmacy University of Nairobi, Kenya.
 He was an Alexander von Humboldt Foundation Fellow at the Institute of Pharmacy and Food Chemistry University of Erlangen-Nuremberg in Germany from 1982 to 1984.
 Ivan Addae-Mensah is a Life Fellow of the Royal Society of Chemistry.
 He is also a Fellow of the Ghana Academy of Arts and Sciences and was also the organisation's vice president for the Sciences for four years.
 He is a Fellow of the Ghana Chemical Society.
 In 1993, he was appointed the Dean of the Faculty of Science at the University of Ghana.
 Between 1996 and 2002, he served as the Vice-Chancellor of the same institution.
 After his retirement as a university administrator, he returned to the classroom and laboratory to continue teaching and research.

 He has served as a knowledge consultant to several domestic and international institutions including the World Health Organization (Headquarters, TDR and Afro Region), UNESCO, UNFPA, the European Union (EU), the Ghana Statistical Service and several other national and international organisations.
 Since 1988, he has been a member of the WHO Expert Committee on the International Pharmacopoeia and Pharmaceutical Preparations and Drug Quality Assurance of Medicines chairing meetings of the Committee numerous times.

 He was a member of the Expert Advisory Committee of the WHO/TDR/EU- funded malaria drug development initiative, and the TDR-ANDI Drug and Diagnostics Development Initiative.
 He is a member of the WHO-AFRO African Advisory Committee on Health Research and Development (AACHRD), and was involved in various meetings of AACHRD and WHO-AFRO to study, review and make recommendations on the WHO-CEWG report on Health research and development (R&D), Financing and Coordination.

+Addae-Mensah served as the General Secretary of the Peoples National Party, PNC and Presidential Advisor to Hilla Limann.
 From 1980 to 1982, he was the Chairman of the Volta River Authority.
 He was appointed the Chairman of the National Petroleum Authority, Member of the National Council for Tertiary Education and the Council of the University of Mines and Technology at Tarkwa.
 Since 2001, Addae-Mensah has been a Member of the Board of the United Nations University Institute of Natural Resources in Africa.

 He has been a champion of gender equity in educational opportunities as well as social mobility for the underprivileged.